Tropical beach scene, suggesting early retirement from NZ

 This guide is written for people who are already saving and investing seriously, not those just getting started.
 If you are building toward financial independence and want a realistic picture of what early retirement requires in New Zealand, the ten steps below cover the mechanics, the risks, and the decisions most people overlook.

 In New Zealand, two major retirement income sources are locked until 65.
-Your KiwiSaver Scheme balance cannot be withdrawn before 65 (unless you qualify under financial hardship provisions, which are tightly restricted).
+Your KiwiSaver Scheme balance cannot be withdrawn before 65 (unless you qualify under financial hardship or similar provisions, which are tightly restricted).
 NZ Super, the universal pension, also begins at 65.
 For someone retiring at the standard age, these two pillars do much of the heavy lifting.
 For an early retiree, they do nothing during the bridge years.

 This creates a stark planning requirement.
 If your annual living costs are $70,000 and you retire at 55, you need roughly $700,000 just to cover the bridge decade, before accounting for inflation, healthcare, or any spending flexibility.
 On top of this, you still need enough invested to sustain 25 or more years of post-65 retirement, even with NZ Super providing a floor.
 We work through those post-65 numbers in how much you need to retire in New Zealand, using the latest Massey University data.